Gearhungry logo.

 Waterproofing - Now, not all of these are going to come with built-in waterproofing, which is where you can use an all-purpose waterproofing spray.
 However, you should still look out for materials that naturally ward off rainfall and make it easier for you to get on with your camping trip.

-Wind Protection - Windscreens, the design (so it doesn’t bend and collapse), and everything else you can think of that the wind can interfere with.
+Wind protection - Windscreens, the design (so it doesn’t bend and collapse), and everything else you can think of that the wind can interfere with.
 A few gusts shouldn’t rock the boat and keep you awake through the night.

 Features - Rainflies, zipper compartments and sunroofs oh my!
 Seriously, added features are great for these tents, especially two-way doors, and quick assembly capabilities.
 Take the added features into consideration, but don’t let it dictate your choice entirely.